nostalgai/nostalgai/README.md

  just a side project

- all the code will be uptaded
+ all the code will be updated